karol1604/KParser/README.md

 ## Bugs
 - [FIXED] if the parser errors out, we directly return an error and we don't properly free the memory leading to memory leaks.
 Maybe we should use an arena allocator for this?
 - [] we somehow parse expressions like `1)`
+- [] we still can't parse expressions like `1 == -1` bc of a hack in the `Parser`.
+We either parse them and allow expressions like `1 +- 1` or just don't parse them at all.
+Gotta think about this one
 - this shit is prolly riddled with even more bugs tbh

 ## Todo